How can I complain about my bank to AFCA?

-Before proceedings with this resource, please be aware that AFCA has published extensive in-depth and relevant information on their website.
+AFCA has extensive in-depth and relevant information on their website.

-The purpose of this resource is to provide a quick explanation of who AFCA is, what they do, and how you could engage with them, within the context of dealing with banks only.
+This resource gives you a brief explanation of who AFCA is, what they do, and how you could engage with them.
+This resource only looks at how AFCA can help you when dealing with banks.

-If you feel comfortable navigating AFCA’s website by yourself or if you are wishing to engage with AFCA in relation to decisions made by financial firms other than banks, you should head there directly.
-Visit AFCA’s website.
+If you feel comfortable navigating AFCA’s website, or if you want to engage with AFCA in relation to decisions made by financial firms other than banks, you should visit AFCA’s website.

 Credit card account